Piper PA-20 Pacer

 The PA-20 Pacer and PA-22 Tri-Pacer, Caribbean, and Colt are an American family of light strut-braced high-wing monoplane aircraft built by Piper Aircraft from 1949 to 1964.

 The Pacer is essentially a four-place version of the two-place PA-17 Vagabond, with conventional landing gear, a steel tube fuselage and an aluminum frame wing covered with fabric, much like Piper's famous Cub and Super Cub.
 The Tri-Pacer is a development of the Pacer with tricycle landing gear, while the Colt is a two-seat flight training version of the Tri-Pacer.
-Prized for their ruggedness, spacious cabins, and, for the time, impressive speed, many of these aircraft continue to fly today.
+Prized for their ruggedness, spacious cabins, and, for the time, impressive speed, many of these aircraft continue to fly.

 Factory installed 108 hp, 125 hp, 135 hp, 150 hp, and 160 hp engine options were available, and 180 hp engine after-market conversions have been offered.